greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/issue-triage_1_1_1.md

 ---
 title: Issue Triage
-description: "Guidelines for triaging new issues opened on GitLab.com projects"
+description: Guidelines for triaging new issues opened on GitLab.com projects
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/issue-triage_1_1_1/
+linkTitle: Issue Triage
+type: docs
 ---

 GitLab believes in [Open Development](https://about.gitlab.com/blog/2015/12/16/improving-open-development-for-everyone/), and we encourage the community to file issues and open merge requests for our projects on [GitLab.com](https://gitlab.com/groups/gitlab-org).
 Their contributions are valuable, and we should handle them as effectively as possible.
 A central part of this is triage - the process of categorization according to type and severity.